-Fireplaces are great in the winter months.
-Before you start using a fireplace in the cooler months make sure the chimney is clean, and it is properly ventilated to prevent any respiratory issues.
-Wood and gas fireplaces pose a potential risk of burns.
-Attaching a larger baby gate around a fireplace will deter children from touching and reaching into the fireplace.
+Fireplaces add warmth and charm to winter days, but before you light up, make sure the chimney is clean and properly ventilated to avoid respiratory issues.
+Be cautious with wood and gas fireplaces, as they pose a potential risk of burns.
+A larger baby gate around the fireplace will discourage children from getting too close and touching the hot surfaces.

-Removing thick or puffy clothing when placing a child in a car seat is important.
-Having too much material between a child and the seat belt will result in a looser restraint, placing your child at risk of injury if an accident occurs.
-Options to increase warmth in the car is to place a blanket on top of the child and remove it once the car heats up, or pre-warm the car before moving the child into the car.
+When placing a child in a car seat during winter, remove thick or puffy clothing.
+Excessive material between the child and the seat belt can lead to a loose restraint, putting your child at risk of injury in case of an accident.
+Consider using a blanket on top of the child and removing it once the car is heated, or pre-warm the car before placing the child inside.

-A freshly poured hot drink can burn a child instantly.
-Burns and scalds are a major cause of serious injury in children from newborn to 14 years old.
-Keep hot drinks away from the edge of the table or bench and, where possible, use a cup or container with a lid.
+A freshly poured hot drink can cause instant burns in children.
+Burns and scalds are significant causes of injury in children from newborns to 14 years old.
+Keep hot drinks away from table edges, and whenever possible, use cups or containers with lids to prevent accidental spills.

 During winter, households rely more on heaters and appliances for warmth, increasing the risk of fire related incidents.
 Working smoke alarms reduce the chances of fatalities in a house fire by half.
 Ensure your smoke alarms are functioning correctly, replace batteries annually, and change smoke alarms every 10 years.

 By following these safety tips, you can create a secure and warm environment for your family during the winter months.
 Stay vigilant, and prioritise the wellbeing of your little ones to enjoy a safe and cozy winter season.